 Statistics from the National Center for PTSD show how common living through trauma proves to be.
 About 60% of men and 50% of women experience at least 1 traumatic event in their lives.
 For women, the most common events are sexual assault and childhood sexual abuse.
 On the other hand, for men, the most common events involve combat, accidents, physical assault, and witnessing injury or death.

-Trauma not only impacts a person’s mental health.
-Additionally, it can contribute to poor physical health.
+Trauma not only impacts a person’s mental health, but it can contribute to poor physical health as well.
 This can include chronic conditions such as diabetes, heart disease, cancer, and high blood pressure.
+These are some of the reasons why it is so important to reach out to trauma treatment centers such as ours in Los Angeles, CA and ask for help.

 Traumatic events can include many things.
 They can be a single act from the past or an ongoing occurrence.